 English Graduate Student Association

-The EGSA provides social and professionalization opportunities for its members and the UNM community as a whole, funding everything from bagel breakfast meetups to guest speakers on important topics like the job market and the digital humanities.
+The EGSA provides social and professionalization opportunities for its members and the UNM community as a whole, hosting everything from social meetups to guest speakers.
 Group membership is automatic for all graduate students in the English department, and group funds are generated by student fees paid by each graduate student.
 Other funding opportunities are available; contact the EGSA for more information.

 The Hobbit Society